-Pinterest is one of the BEST ways to increase your blog traffic and grow your following.
-If you’re not pinning content daily you’re missing out on a really simple way to grow your audience.
-For me, this is one of THE easiest ways I’ve found to grow my blog and business and it generates OVER 50 PERCENT of the traffic to my site.
-And now that its smart feed has changed the rules a bit, it’s time for another post on how to grow your blog traffic via Pinterest!
+For me, Pinterest is one of the easiest ways I’ve found to grow my blog and business because generates OVER 50 PERCENT of the traffic to my site.
+Now that its smart feed has changed the rules a bit, it’s time for another post on how to grow your blog traffic via Pinterest!

-P.S.
-Are we buddies on Pinterest yet??
+(Are we buddies on Pinterest yet??)

-Create pin-able post titles
+1 | Create pin-able post titles

-Make giant images available without actually adding them to your posts
+2 | Make giant images available without actually adding them to your posts

 Take that fantastic, action-oriented post title and create a big, bold image.
 My Pinterest images are around 800 x 1200px.
 But if you wanted to make something even taller, like stacking all the steps in your DIY project into one image, you can use a little CSS trick and include images that only show up when a reader goes to pin your post.
 (Pin this post and see the other image I added)

-Less text, more whitespace
+3 | Less text, more whitespace

 Also, while it can be tempting to fill your entire image with huge text to make it stand out in that cluttered Pinterest grid, you’re actually doing yourself a disservice.
 Giving your text a little breathing room will help to separate it from the pins on all sides and make it easier to catch the eye of someone scanning their feed.

-Add a call to action
+4 | Add a call to action

-Red is more clickable than blue
+5 | Red is more clickable than blue

-Photos are more pinnable than graphics
+6 | Photos are more pinnable than graphics

 Make sure the title, alt tag, and file name of your image reflect what the post is actually about.
 The alt tag is the description that will automatically show up with a pin, so if you leave it blank there’s no guarantee the pinner will be adding the information for you!
 Adding relevant keywords helps it show up on Pinterest as well as on search engines.
 That’s SEO workin’ for ya!

-Create valuable boards
+8 | Create valuable boards

-Join group boards
+9 | Join group boards

-Schedule your pins
+10 | Schedule your pins

-Display share buttons only on blog post pages
+11 | Display share buttons only on blog post pages

-Keep new readers coming back
+12 | Keep new readers coming back

 And of course all this effort will be fairly worthless if people come to your site for two seconds and then leave.
 We want traffic from Pinterest to stick around, subscribe, follow, and then come back for more.
-To make your posts sticky, add related links within the text and related posts (with photos!) at the bottom to help new readers find more content.
+To make your posts sticky, add related links within the text and related posts at the bottom to help new readers find more content.
 Include an opt-in box or (even better!) a content upgrade to capture their email and start building a connection.